 Our mission is simple: to provide you with the highest quality academic and cultural experience abroad possible.
 We offer unparalleled courses that explore European Politics, Economics, Business, International Relations, and other topics through an in-depth and hands-on approach.
 Our world-class professors and field study opportunities enhance your academic experience and provide you with new perspectives each day in class.

 You take 16 credit hours per semester (five courses).
-All courses are worth 3 credits unless otherwise noted.
 You may earn up to 19 credits if you are placed in a post-program internship.
 All courses are taught in English, excluding German language courses and IR/PO355.
 Academic programming is scheduled five days a week.

 You create your academic experience by selecting from the following required and optional program components: